On-Campus Day* - Your course activity is done in-person Monday - Friday, before 6 PM.

 Step 1: Read the program information to see the qualities needed for student success.

 Step 2: Ensure that you meet all of the admission requirements listed above.

-Step 4: Find out how to monitor your application status after you apply.
+Step 4: Continue to monitor your application status through the application portal.

 Communication during admission